oldgaffers/oldgaffers.github.io/editors.md

   - The boats regularly attending their events.
   - Boat data, especially measurements for handicap calculation.
 - Calculating handicaps for racing.
-- Calculating handicaps for the Island Sailing Club for their Round the Island Race.7.
+- Calculating handicaps for the Island Sailing Club for their Round the Island Race.
 - Going through the old paper records and updating data on boats

 ## Development of the Register